 The world is too big to be left unexplored.
 Whether you're going on safari to Africa or getting together with your family for holidays, these moments are big parts of your life you don’t want to miss for any reason, let alone because of your arthritis.

 Here are some easy tips on making your holiday travel as painless as possible.

 Before You Go

 Packing properly for your trip is always important, whether it's sunscreen for sunny climates or a parka for northern destinations.

-But living with rheumatoid arthritis takes a little more preparation than normal, so here are a few things you'll most likely want to bring with you:
+But living with osteoarthritis takes a little more preparation than normal, so here are a few things you'll most likely want to bring with you: